 NOTE: For off-road recovery, it is recommended to use both of the front tow hooks to minimize the risk of damage to the vehicle.
+Always use an appropriately rated tow strap.

-- Chains are not recommended for freeing a stuck vehicle.
+- Do not use a chain for freeing a stuck vehicle.
 Chains may break, causing serious injury or death. - Stand clear of vehicles when pulling with tow hooks.
 Tow straps may become disengaged, causing serious injury.